What’s going on that humans have become allergic to Spring?

-Locking yourself into your home the only way to make it through allergy season?
+Locking yourself into your home is the only way to make it through allergy season?
+Egads!
 I would suggest we look into nature for some answers.

 Not being able to see, smell and breathe totally stinks!
 But, there are many reasons why we are suffering:

-- Lack of local and seasonal foods
+- Lack of variety of local and seasonal foods

-- Hyper-sensitive immune system
+- Hyper-sensitive immune system and adrenal fatigue

 - Congested detoxification pathways

 Most modern people are eating large quantities of mono-crops throughout the year and don’t vary their diet.
 Broccoli is certainly good for you, but eating broccoli every day, three-hundred and sixty-five days per year, is not.
 Broccoli is also one of those vegetables that can grow without being pollinated.
 If you are NOT exposed to tiny bits of pollen in your food, you may have a stronger reaction to it when you come in contact with it in the outside air.

-Eating the same food over and over again can also promote food allergies and sensitivities that can weaken overall immunity.
+Eating the same food over and over again can also promote food sensitivities that can weaken overall immunity.
 More than 70% of your immunity lives in your gut.
 The wider your diet, the more you are exposed to, and your immune system can expand its knowledge of what is good for you and what is not.

-When the immune system is in a weakened state, it can become hypersensitive and reactive (overreacting) to everything your body, skin, and respiratory system comes in contact with including dander, pollen, grass, dirt and mold.
+When the immune system is weakened state, it can become hypersensitive and reactive (overreacting) to everything your body, skin, and respiratory system comes in contact with including dander, pollen, grass, dirt and mold.

-With all of these potential contributors to seasonal allergies, what can you do to help yourself stop suffering and start enjoying spring again?
-Here are 5 easy remedies:
+With all of these potential contributing factors to seasonal allergies, what can you do to help yourself stop suffering and start enjoying spring again?

 - Drink Water: Sounds too simple, right?
 Wrong!
 Make water your number one go-to beverage to help flush waste out of your body in a timely manner.
-If your body is filled with waste, you will be a big ball of mucous.
+If your body is filled with waste, you will be a big ball of toxins and mucous.

-- Eat Local and Seasonal: this means alter your food as the seasons change.
+- Eat Local and Seasonal: alter your food as the seasons change.
 Do NOT eat the same food all year round.
 If you give your body a wide variety of plants, it will be healthier and happier.
 By broadening your palate, you can open up your body’s ability to enjoy life on a larger scale.